Fire Broth Noodle Soup

 Susan T

 Heidi, sorry for your loss.
 I too lost my mom this year.
 Couldn’t even go to the funeral.
 My Dad has been in and out of the hospital with heart issues.
 A very challenging time.
 Sending prayers your way for your dad.
 Hang in there!
 Soup is always so restorative.
 I got a honey baked ham for Christmas and made so many batches of soup with the leftovers and shared with my coworkers.
-I love all of your recipes.
+I love all of your recipes.5 stars

 Linda